-Project proposals will be accepted by the OPPS only during the call for project proposals i.e. 01st November 2020 - 01st December 2020.
-UNDEF will not accept proposals submitted via email, regular post, facsimile, diplomatic or UN pouch, hand or courier delivery or any other channel.
+Project proposals will be accepted by the OPPS only during the call for project proposals.
+UNDEF will not accept proposals submitted via e-mail, regular post, facsimile, diplomatic or UN pouch, hand or courier delivery or any other channel.
 Project proposals can be submitted only in English or French, the two working languages of the United Nations.
 A confirmation email will be generated by the OPPS.
 The UNDEF Office will communicate directly with the applicant if additional information should be required.